heymaia-io/local-wp-environment/README.md

 - Live mounting support for plugin development
 - Custom WordPress configuration for development
 - Easy plugin mounting and management
+- Local data storage (not tracked in Git)

 ## Quick Start